 Beat eggs and sugar: In a large mixing bowl, beat 3 room temperature eggs and 3/4 cup sugar with an electric mixer until light and fluffy.

-Add wet ingredients: Add the 1/2 cup melted butter and 1 Tablespoon anise extract.
+Add wet ingredients: Add the 1/2 cup melted butter, 1/2 Tablespoon anise extract and 1/2 Tablespoon vanilla.
 Stir well.

 Sift in dry ingredients: Sift in the 1 3/4 cups flour and 2 teaspoons baking powder.
 Gently stir until incorporated.

-Cook Pizzelles: Using a cookie scoop, drop the Pizzelle batter onto the preheated iron.
-Close the iron and cook for about 1 1/2 minutes, or until the steam stops escaping.
-Remove from Pizzelle iron and cool.
-Dust with powdered sugar before serving.
+Cook Pizzelles: Using a cookie scoop, drop the pizzelle batter onto the preheated iron, making 2 at a time.
+Close iron and cook for about 1 1/2 minutes, or until the steam stops escaping.

 Cool.
 Remove from Pizzelle iron and cool.
 If desired, Dust with powdered sugar before serving.